szilu/cloudillo-architecture/FAQ.md

 <details>
   <summary><b>What is Cloudillo, and what sets it apart from other collaboration platforms?</b></summary>
-  Cloudillo is an open-source Operating System designed for collaboration.
+  Cloudillo is an open-source Application Platform designed for collaboration.
 It provides standardized interfaces for developers to create applications involving creation, sharing, and collaboration.
 </details>